Essential travel tips for a vacation in Iceland

 Stay safe while hunting for the northern lights

 I once had a close call.
 I almost ran somebody over who was photographing the northern lights on the shoulder of a road in the middle of the night.
-It was pitch black and the man was hunched over his camera and tripod, all dressed in dark clothes.
+It was pitch black, and the man was hunched over his camera and tripod, all dressed in dark clothes.
 I just saw him moments before my car hit him and was able to swerve away.
-So if you are out there looking for the northern lights in the dark please wear reflectors and be mindful of your surroundings.
+If you are out looking for the northern lights in night, please wear reflective gear and be mindful of your surroundings.

 Soak in public swimming pools